chrissheppard41/jgit_test/_posts/other_insurance/2014/9/2014-9-23-Number-of-stray-dogs-in-NI-has-increased-says-survey.md

 ---
 layout: news
-title: Number of stray dogs in NI has increased, says survey - Quotezone.co.uk
+title: Number of stray dogs in NI has increased, says survey - Compareni.com
 meta:
   keywords: car insurance, compare, cheap, uk, van, home, insure, quotes, online, comparison, bike, loans, life
-  description: Compare Car Insurance from Over 100 UK Providers.
-Get cheap quotes online now using our fast, free, secure comparison site
+  description: The number of stray and abandoned dogs in Northern Ireland has increased over the past year in comparison to the UK as a whole, according to a recent
 categories: ['Other Insurance']
 tags: ['Sep 2014', 'Story', 'News']
 permalink: news/Number-of-stray-dogs-in-NI-has-increased-says-survey.htm